pketh/pketh.github.io/_posts/2015-07-09-parades-and-dive-bars.md

 ---
 layout: post
 title:  "Parades and Dive Bars"
+tags: life engineering
 ---

 Submitted for the approval of the Midnight Society, ”The tale of the 90s that were and are again”.

 Fellow 90s kids may well remember our dreams of the future; robots, jet-packs, hover-cars, and other things that fly.
 Our internet with it’s telephonic hisses and beeps was a neon `<table>` and gif-laden monument to laissez-faire individualism and liberty.
 Both free of borders and more American than Coke™.

 It was a nerd-party.
 Inverse to real-life parties in that the hip and the mainstream didn’t really have a place until social networks became a thing.
 We have all kinds of party parades now: high-school reunions, singles mixers, baby showers for multiple babies, and cat appreciation societies.

 👙🐱🎉